-So, to summarise, I knew about how various radars worked (T80, T84, T85 and FPS6) and about display systems that used the Console 64.
+So, to summarise, I knew in depth about how various radars worked (T80, T84, T85 and FPS6) and about display systems that used the Console 64.
 I never met a Console 61, and only met a Console 60 once (which I never worked on as it never stopped working).
 I did however know how the later equipments worked together and this was to be of great use in getting the console 64 at the RAF Henlow museum up and running.

 In 1974 I was told that my services were no longer required (too many chiefs and not enough indians, and only 6 months to go so I could get a pension if I left).
-In October of that year I left the RAF for pastures new: 2 years with Spectra TV, - around 2 years with Marconi Radar (working on GWS25), 20 years with Texas Instruments (designing Teletext decoders and supporting the TMS9900 processor family), 10 years with Europe Technology (designing Teletext decoders again!), and 8 years with Highland Scientific (working on high vacuum coating systems).
-I have looked after the Genuki (Genealogical service for the UK and Ireland) pages for Yorks, Beds, Hunts and Cambs since 1996 (some 60,000 web pages and another 100,000 image files etc.).
+In October of that year I left the RAF for pastures new: 2 years with Spectra TV, - around 2 years with Marconi Radar (working on GWS25 - Seawolf), 20 years with Texas Instruments (designing Teletext decoders and supporting the TMS9900 processor family), 10 years with Europe Technologies (designing Teletext decoders again!), and 8 years with Highland Scientific (working on high vacuum coating systems).
+I have looked after the Genuki (Genealogical service for the UK and Ireland) pages for Yorks, Beds, Hunts and Cambs since 1996 (some 150,000 web pages and another 160,000 image files etc.).
 I now fly gliders for fun from the Cambridge Gliding Centre at the Wartime airfield at Gransden Lodge (the Pathfinders flew from there during the war) and get all over the southern part of the country.
-When not doing these, among other things I write software for a High Vacuum Data Logger project, and also for other people so that they can maintain their own webpages such as Cyprus Property Services and Idle Book Sellers and my wife and I have a small business selling scanned images in pdf format of Old and Rare Yorkshire books.
+When not doing these, among other things I write software, such as for a High Vacuum Data Logger project for Evap Solutions, and for other people so that they can maintain their own webpages such as Idle Book Sellers.
+My wife and I have a small business selling scanned images in pdf format of Old and Rare Yorkshire books.